GETTING STARTED WITH DOG ADVENTURES

 Dog Adventures Northwest LLC does not offer Adventure services to aggressive or highly reactive animals, though we are happy to consider aggressive or reactive dogs as a part of our Private Training service.
 As a Dog Adventures Northwest client, you agree to honestly represent your dog’s history, and disclose any history of biting and/or threatening behavior to a person or animal.
 You are responsible for all costs (including, but not limited to, medical care, legal fees, etc) if your dog bites a person or another animal while they are in our care.
 You are also responsible for contacting Dog Adventures Northwest if you notice any significant behavioral changes in your animal, and Dog Adventures Northwest agrees to do the same.
 Dog Adventures Northwest LLC is unable to accept dogs that have a bite history resulting in medical intervention, either with another dog or a person.

 We require that all dogs have had their core puppy vaccines (Distemper, Adenovirus, Parvovirus, and Rabies), and that they either receive boosters or titers, at the recommendation of their vet.
-Dogs who are boarding with us additionally need to be on preventative flea treatment.
+Dogs who are adventuring with us additionally need to be on preventative flea and tick treatment.
 Though the Bordetella, Leptospirosis, Parainfluenza, and Canine Influenza vaccines are not required, it is highly recommended that all adventuring dogs receive these vaccines.
-To start services with Dog Adventures Northwest, please forward a digital copy of your dog’s vaccination records to firstname.lastname@example.org.
+To start services with Dog Adventures Northwest, please forward a digital copy of your dog’s vaccination records to email@example.com.

 Please be sure to inform us of any health condition your dog may have, including food allergies.
 Note that brachycephalic dogs, puppies, and geriatric dogs, and those with laryngeal paralysis or Addison's disease may require additional precautions and closer attention.